-In addition to weekly PCR testing care home staff are now also requested to undertake twice weekly lateral flow testing (LFT).
+In addition to weekly PCR testing care home staff are now also requested to undertake twice weekly Lateral flow testing.
 The Care Home Assurance Team continue to support around the implementation of LFT.
 A SLWG has been developed to provide additional support to homes who are early adopters and allow the care homes to share any lessons and their improvement work.
-Last week 59/92 Care Homes submitted LFT data, there were a total of 2563 tests for staff and 997 visitor tests uploaded to the portal over the last week.
+Last week 63/92 Care Home have submitted LFT data, there was a total of 1941tests for staff and 881 visitor tests uploaded to the portal over the last week.
 There is currently underreporting as many homes have informed the team that they are unable to upload all results on to the portal due to time constraints.
-It is hoped that as TURAS is adapted to allow bulk upload, this process will become more efficient and compliance will improve.